-Note that most of our applicants have a background in Life Sciences, so choosing another discipline (e.g. Chemistry, Physics, Mathematics or Computer Science) will increase your chances to be admitted since we aim for a mixed student’s population.
+Note that most of our applicants have a background in Life Sciences, so choosing another discipline (e.g. Chemistry, Physics, Mathematics or Computer Science) will increase your chances to be admitted since we aim for a mixed student population.

-Please note that we do not offer a premaster programme.
-If you have a bachelor’s which is included in the list of recommended bachelor’s the programme is suitable for you.
+Please note that we do not offer a pre-master programme.
+If you have a Bachelor’s which is included in the list of recommended Bachelor’s, the programme is suitable for you.

 One of the largest science campuses in Europe, Amsterdam Science Park is a centre for research innovation and entrepreneurship.
 Major research institutions are located here alongside about 120 companies and spin-offs.
-Amsterdam Science Park is also home to the University Sports Centre and Amsterdam University College.
+Amsterdam Science Park is also home to the University Sports Center and Amsterdam University College.